 Quality Authorizing.
-Arizona has one major authorizer, the Arizona State Board for Charter Schools, and one minor authorizer, Arizona State University Office of Educational Outreach.
+Arizona has one major authorizer that authorizes the majority of charter schools in the state, the Arizona State Board for Charter Schools, and one minor authorizer with a smaller portfolio of charter schools, the Arizona State University Office of Educational Outreach.
 Both are state agencies separate from ADE and are held accountable by the Arizona Auditor General and the Arizona state legislature.
-As such, ADE is using all TA set-aside funds for TA for applicants.
+As such, ADE is using all TA setaside funds for TA for applicants.